 - LACS online: On the Front Line and in the Lab – driving forward research in a pandemic – 20 August

 Can’t make an event?
-Want to know more about life as a clinician scientist?
-Check out our videos from past events here, where you can here from the likes of Prof Ian Frazer, Prof Fiona Wood and Prof Ingrid Scheffer!
+Want to know more about life as a clinician-scientist?
+Check out our videos from past events here, where you can hear from the likes of Professor Ian Frazer, Professor Fiona Wood and Professor Ingrid Scheffer.

-Not only do clinician scientists bring invaluable skills that allow them to solve clinical questions and provide deep scientific insights into human biology, their work has a major impact on improving clinical care.
-We showcase the many pathways that can lead to this exciting and rewarding career, which leads to a lifetime of challenge, discovery and fulfilment.
+Not only do clinician-scientists bring invaluable skills that allow them to solve clinical questions and provide deep scientific insights into human biology, their work also has a major impact on improving clinical care.
+We showcase the many pathways to this exciting and rewarding career, which leads to a lifetime of challenge, discovery and fulfilment.